auroramod/docs/docs/port-forwarding.md

 6. Select `Allow the connection` if it's not, and click `Next >`.
 7. Select past the Profile section and click `Next >`.
 Name your new rule, and now you are done

+## Using a VPN to play with friends

+You can easily play with friends using a software like [RadminVPN](https://www.radmin-vpn.com/help/code56/). **While you all will need it installed**, it is extremely lightweight and lets various computers be connected under one local network, which allows people to join your server as if they were on the same network as you.
+This **does not** make your port public and is **only recommended for playing with friends.**

 ## "How do I figure out which ports to open?"